Have you ever noticed white flakes floating in the water or gathering by the drain of your hot tub?

 The good news?
 There are some simple things you can do to remove them and prevent them from forming again in the future.

 Cause of white flakes

-There are two primary causes of the formation of white flakes in your hot tub: calcium scale deposits and biofilm.
+What is the reason behind your white hot tub flakes?
+There are two primary causes of the formation of white flakes in a hot tub – calcium scale deposits and biofilm.

 Calcium Scale Deposits